-If you’re looking to fix-up your child’s bedroom then the costs can soon pile up.
+If you’re looking to redecorate a child’s bedroom then the costs can soon pile up.

 Whether it’s a lick of paint, colourful storage solutions or ways to make the room just a little bit brighter, we are bursting with fun and almost-free ideas to spruce up their all-important bedrooms and play rooms.